Strength, Resiliency and Good Eats. Commemorating Harvest 2017

 As we gather for lunch, perhaps what we’re looking forward to the most is the joy and laughter that come with the sharing of tradition.
 The telling of funny harvest stories.
 The recognition of our stellar and deeply committed winemaking team, who this year on top of it all crushed our first harvest at our new Alexander Valley winery.
 The celebration of – despite what mother nature threw at us – a fantastic vintage.
 And (if we’re lucky) entertaining impromptu staff performances.
 Our singers (and, um, non-singers) love to put on a show.

 It goes without saying that we have many reasons to be thankful.
 Though it will be another five years until we release our 2017 vintage, this is a year that we will never forget.
-Beneath the roar of the wildfires is a vintage with, per Director of Winemaking Nate Weis, “ripe flavors, great color, low alcohol, and solid structure.”
+Beneath the roar of the wildfires is a vintage with “ripe flavors, great color, low alcohol, and solid structure,” per our winemaker, Nate Weis.
 The wines of 2017 will reflect not only the beauty of this place and the ceaseless dedication of our winemaking team, but also the resiliency and strength of the human spirit.

 Life is a (complex, beautiful, rich, and robust) Cabernet.

 For all things Cabernet, subscribe to our Cabernet Life email.